uglyoldbob/iot/readme.md

 The general purpose is to mange x.509 and ssh certificates for devices and end-users.
 Each certificate type needs it own certificate authority.
 Multiple certificate authorities may exist on a single installation.
 Certificate authorities may exist on other servers.
 A pki instance brings all of them together for a unified user experience.

+# General order of setup for additional certificate authorities added after the initial setup is done.

+1.
+2.

 **Setup**

 General setup will include running rust-iot-construct or rust-iot-construct-gui. rust-iot-construct-gui will call rust-iot-construct as a root or admin process, prompting for admin access. rust-iot-construct must be run as root or admin from a terminal, supplying command line arguments and input as required.